Caretakers’ scandalous breach of mandate

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Going beyond its mandate of limiting itself to day-to-day matters, the caretaker federal government has moved a controversial summary seeking an amendment to the legal framework to allow pension to those retired judges of the high court who had not completed the minimum five-year service as mentioned in the Constitution.
+ISLAMABAD: Going beyond its mandate of limiting itself to the day to day matters, the caretaker federal government has moved a controversial summary seeking amendment to the legal framework to allow pension to those retired judges of the high court who had not completed the minimum five-year service as mentioned in the constitution.

 It is interesting to note that the summary has been moved with the approval of the caretaker Law Minister Ali Zafar, who is a lawyer by profession and has been the acting president of Supreme Court Bar Association.